 If everything is OK and nothing needs to be done the output should look like:

+'''

 ngcpcfg status

 Checking state of ngcpcfg:

 OK: has been initialised already (without shared storage)

 Checking state of configuration files:

 OK: nothing to commit.

+'''

-OK: nothing to commit.
+Checking state of /etc files OK: nothing to commit.